RayBenefield/transmutation/worklog.md

 # Work Log

+## #73, #74, 75

+Spent a lot of time trying to solve the test system and figuring out why babel was not working properly.
+I settled on setting up the test script to cd into the `node_modules` folder before running the tests.
+Apparently `babel-register` ignores compiling things inside of `node_modules` explicitly.
+So I had to dive into the directory before running the tests which ends out working fine.
+I've got the initial split up of the repository going, now I just need to split it up even more into my ideal situation.
+And then later I can start figuring out how to handle multi-project publishing.
+Cuz right now even though I'm splitting up all of the projects, and they include each other, they are still not being published at all.
+So that will be its own kind of fun.

 ## #72

 So I've taken like a week break while I work on another project (again) to focus